Adoption: Frequently Asked Questions

 The waiting time for an international adoption varies by program and is subject to change.
 Please visit the web pages for our international programs for specific information on waiting times.

 In doing a “Parent Initiated” Adoption, you will be locating a birth mother and adopting a newborn.
 If a birthmother chooses you through our Domestic program, the child will be a newborn.
 Our international programs have children of both sexes.
-Infant boys and girls adopted through the Korea program are typically 10-12 months of age at the time of placement.
-Infant boys and girls, toddlers, special needs and sibling groups are available from Taiwan.
+Infant boys and girls adopted through the Korea program are typically 18-20 months of age at the time of placement.
 China places mostly girls, generally from 6 to 12 months, although older children are available, as well as special needs children.

 The home study cost is $1,950.
 All other costs vary according not only to the adoption program you choose, but also the auxiliary costs.
 When budgeting for adoption, it’s important to be aware of related expenses, such as immigration documents, travel, medical evaluations, translations, long distance calls, possible attorney fees, and perhaps living expenses while at your out-of-state or foreign destination.
 The placement fee is paid to the U.S. adoption agency that places the child with you.
 This may be Family & Children’s Agency or an out-of-state agency, but never both.
 If you reside outside Connecticut or New York your home study fee will be set by your local adoption agency.